 To boil it down, the organizations would have to add or shed some of their servers to handle the change in demand.
 While this is a complex task for the traditional legacy business houses, enterprises that have integrated with cloud technology experience seamless scaling technologies.

 But why is this scalability so strongly associated with cloud computing?
-Regardless of whichever sector you are in when dealing with cloud computing scalability, it is one of the aspects you keep encountering.
+Regardless of whichever sector you are in when dealing with the cloud, scalability is one of the aspects you keep encountering.
 And while scalability makes the cloud outclass the traditional setups, certain intricacies are involved.

-This blog will explore scalability, what these vertical and horizontal scalabilities are, and which one should go with.
+In this blog, we shall explore scalability, what these vertical and horizontal scalabilities are, and which one to choose.

 Scalability